hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

-### 1 July 2025

-Update to the regex for the `payrollId` field in the Retrieve a Self Assessment Tax Calculation endpoint of Individual Calculations API v5.0, v6.0, v7.0 and v8.0

 ### 19 June 2025

 #### Deprecation of API versions